valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 * **Valtimo dependencies have changed** `valtimo-dependencies` and `valtimo-gzac-depenencies` should no longer be used for `dependencyManagement` or `platform`.
   This functionality has been replaced by [valtimo-dependency-versions](../../../getting-started/modules/core/valtimo-dependency-versions.md).

+* **Moved KvKProvider and BsnProvider**
+  The `KvKProvider` and `BsnProvider` and implementations (`ZaakKvKProvider` and `ZaakBsnProvider`)have been moved to the `zaken-api` module.
+  The [objects-api module](/getting-started/modules/zgw/objects-api.md) has been changed to use the relocated interfaces.
+  Please be aware that the new implementations require at least one Zaken API Plugin to be configured.

 * **Removed deprecated code**
   The `form-link` module, which was deprecated in 10.6.0, has been removed.
 Process links should be used instead.